photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why is my configured memory limit exceeded when indexing, even though PhotoPrism doesn't actually seem to use that much memory?

 When [indexing a media library](../user-guide/library/originals.md), many files are opened and processed very quickly, which is not a typical workload compared to other containerized applications and services.
-Various libraries and external applications simultaneously interact with each other in complex ways, so single spikes are inevitable.
+Various libraries and external applications simultaneously interact with each other in complex ways, so a few spikes are inevitable.
 Some memory is also used by the kernel for buffered I/O to improve performance, although the extent to which caching counts towards a limit may vary.

 We therefore recommend not to set a hard memory limit, unless you are familiar with memory management and understand the implications.
 Instead, you should [reduce the number of indexing workers](https://docs.photoprism.app/getting-started/config-options/#index-workers) and [limit file size and resolution](config-options.md#storage) if you are low on resources or want to limit memory usage for other reasons.
 Also make sure you have [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured.